jfolz/shufflish/README.md

 [Permutations](https://shufflish.readthedocs.io/stable/api_reference.html#shufflish.Permutations)
 class instead.
-It computes and stores all valid coprimes upon initialization, which makes getting permutations effectively instantenous.
+It computes and stores all valid coprimes upon initialization, which makes getting permutations effectively instantaneous.
 Note that the coprimes array can use up to 1.3 MiB of memory with the default settings, though it will be shared between instances with identical parameters.